shamelin/go-jellyfin-api-client/docs/SessionAPI.md

 func main() {
 	sessionId := "sessionId_example" // string | The session id.
-	playCommand := "playCommand_example" // PlayCommand | The type of play command to issue (PlayNow, PlayNext, PlayLast).
+	playCommand := "playCommand_example" // JellyfinJellyfinPlayCommand | The type of play command to issue (PlayNow, PlayNext, PlayLast).
 Clients who have not yet implemented play next and play last may play now. itemIds := []string{"Inner_example"} // []string | The ids of the items to play, comma delimited. startPositionTicks := int64(789) // int64 | The starting position of the first item. (optional) mediaSourceId := "mediaSourceId_example" // string | Optional.
 The media source id. (optional)